Which is more effective for employee engagement: reward or recognition?

-The biggest strength of a rewards-based approach is the novelty.
-Fun perks and prizes can be a great morale booster in the short-term, and a fond memory for your team in the long-term.
+The biggest strength of a rewards based approach is the novelty.
+Fun perks and prizes can be a great morale booster in the short term, and a fond memory for your team in the long-term.
 Just be sure you know what your employees would appreciate, or you could end up wasting money.
-Consider the diabetic employees in your office before buying everyone a box of Krispy Kremes, for example.

-Because much of the appeal of rewards is in the novelty, overuse can kill effectiveness unless the rewards focus on tangible improvements to your employee's lives.
+Because much of the appeal of rewards is in the novelty, overuse can kill effectiveness.
+That's why long term, employee recognition will have a greater impact on engagement than rewards alone.
 What starts as a nice surprise ends up a basic expectation at best.
 At worst, your team might even come to dread being loaded down with things they don’t need.
 It’s best to reward employees at specific points for maximum effect.

 The impact of each reward is also often short-lived.
 When the brown stuff hits the fan on a random Thursday afternoon, it's unlikely that a bouquet of flowers or a free meal for two will have any significant impact on an employees commitment in that moment.

 It’s pretty much impossible to overdo recognition, with the only caveat being that it needs to be justifiable.
-If you start congratulating your team whenever they so much as show up to work on time, they’ll just feel condescended to.
+Congratulating your team whenever they so much as show up to work on time, diminishes any genuine recognition.
 But taking the time to thank everyone sincerely for their hard work and keeping an eye out for particular accomplishments can make employees feel seen and valued.

-Unlike rewards, recognition is essentially free.
+Unlike rewards, recognition is free.
 Kind words cost nothing, after all.
 This and its other strengths essentially mean that, if you could only pick one, it’s better to go with recognition.
-But ideally, businesses should strive to find the right balance of employee reward versus employee recognition.
+But ideally, leaders and managers should strive to find the right balance of employee reward versus employee recognition.

 Developing an effective reward and recognition strategy